-The MA in Learning and Technology (MALAT) is a two-year, 33-credit program has been designed to address the need for qualified professionals in the field of technology-mediated learning and education and the need for management level individuals who have the knowledge, skills and ability to assume the leadership roles that are required to plan, design, develop, implement and evaluate contemporary learning environments.
+The Master of Arts in Learning and Technology (MALAT) is a two-year, 33-credit program has been designed to address the need for qualified professionals in the field of technology-mediated learning and education and the need for management level individuals who have the knowledge, skills and ability to assume the leadership roles that are required to plan, design, develop, implement and evaluate contemporary learning environments.
 Through the MALAT program you’ll apply theoretical and practical knowledge of learning and critically analyze and evaluate how learning is being shaped in the digital age as well as how to facilitate it using technology.

 Who It’s For